 Coastal Grade.
 What does it actually mean??

 Living in Australia it’s safe to say most of us have experienced a day at the beach, with the sand between our toes and that fresh salty air sticking to our skin.
-As much as its all fun and games having a day at the beach and enjoying the sunshine, could you imagine being left outside in one sedentary position all day and all night rain, hail or shine?
-That is exactly what your light fittings will be doing!
+Could you imagine being left outside in one sedentary position all day and all night rain, hail or shine?
+That is exactly what your exterior light fittings will be doing!
 Let’s think about them for a second while we consider our design needs.

 Brass

-Brass is a fantastic material and one of our favourites here at Lighting Collective.
+Brass is a great material and one of our favourites here at Lighting Collective.
 Brass is an alloy which is comprised of copper and zinc.
-It has excellent corrosive resistance properties and is very malleable, which makes it easily machined into a variety of shapes and can come in a range of different finishes.
+It has good corrosive resistance properties and is very malleable, which makes it easily machined into a variety of shapes and can come in a range of different finishes.

 While we all love the shiny gold finish of brass, this material also has the charm of being “the gift that keeps on giving”.
 Over time it will naturally start to oxidise, resulting in tarnish on the metal, which is referred to as patina.
 This helps to shield the brass from corrosion and gives it an aged look.
 Patina also acts as a protective layer which is what makes it such a durable material to use in coastal applications.

-Overall, brass is great material to use in coastal environments and it will adapt and change its appearance over time which gives it a certain uniqueness however, it will require a little TLC to keep up its shiny appearance if that’s the look you are after.
+Overall, brass can be a suitable material to use in coastal environments, and it will adapt and change its appearance over time, which gives it a certain uniqueness.
+It will require a little TLC to keep up its shiny appearance if that’s the look you are after.

 Fun fact: The earliest brass, called calamine brass is believed to have been created from a reduction of zinc and copper ores, which date back to Neolithic times!